sam-rice/rancid-tomatillos/README.md

 ### Abstract

 Rancid Tomatillos is a multi-page React web application designed to emulate a movie review aggregator website (à la Rotten Tomatoes/IMDb).
 The application allows a user to browse and rate movies, add movies to their "watchlist", watch trailers, and view other miscellaneous film stats.
-All data is served up via a deployed [Node.js/Express RESTful API](https://github.com/sam-rice/rancid-tomatillos-api).
+All data is served up via a deployed [Node.js/Express server](https://github.com/sam-rice/rancid-tomatillos-api).
 The project also includes a Cypress acceptance test suite.

 ### Demo